vertexproject/synapse/docs/synapse/devopsguide.rst

 .. highlight:: none

-The Cortex can be configured ( via Storm ) to service custom HTTPI API endpoints.
+The Cortex can be configured ( via Storm ) to service custom HTTP API endpoints.
 These user defined endpoints execute Storm code in order to generate responses.
 This allows creating custom HTTP API responses or URL paths which may meet custom needs.

 These endpoints have a base URL of ``/api/ext/``.
-Additional path components made in a request are used to resolve which API definition is used to handle the response.
+Additional path components in a request are used to resolve which API definition is used to handle the response.

 The Storm queries which implement these endpoints will have a ``$request`` object ( see :ref:`stormprims-http-api-request-f527` ) added to them.
 This object is used to send custom data back to the caller.